srrvnn/gruve/README.md

 	`source/gruve/WEB-INF/classes/hw/macs/gruve/Configuration.java:13`

-5. If on Windows, enter the absolute location of Apache Tomcat in all the .bat files at `source/gruve/WEB-INF/classes`.
+5. Enter the absolute location of Apache Tomcat in all the .bat files at `source/gruve/WEB-INF/classes`.

 6. On Windows: Run all .bat files at `source/gruve/WEB-INF/classes`